iamsuryasonar/webdev-notes/React.md

 Overall, the use of the virtual DOM allows React to make efficient updates to the UI, which results in a faster and more responsive user experience.

-### Q.How to access the latest value of a text input field in a React component using the 'useRef' hook?
+### Q. How to access the latest value of a text input field in a React component using the 'useRef' hook?
 -> You can access the latest value of a text input field in a React component using the useRef hook as follows:
 ```javascript
 import React, { useRef } from "react";